The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 The following sets of points play a special role:

 Both the layers and the levels are important.
 Each element of these eight point sets is assigned a volume $V_{l, k}$ with $l \in \lbrace c, d, e, de\rbrace$.
-You have to make a difference between the primary and dual grids at the edges, even if they are the same points.
+Here one has to distinguish between the primary and dual grid at the edges, even though they are the same points.
 Normal vectors are denoted by $\mathbf{n}_e$ and $\mathbf{n}_{de}$, respectively.

 Let $\psi$ be a scalar field and $\mathbf{v} = \mathbf{u} + w\mathbf{k}$ a vector field.
 The following types of fields are defined: